Egg Donor Requirements

 - Must be willing to have a psychological evaluation

 - Take precautions to avoid pregnancy during the donation process.

-- If married, assure that your husband is comfortable with the donation.
+- If married, assure that your spouse or significant other is comfortable with the donation.

 - Have a health history free of: genetically transmittable (inherited) diseases; sexually transmitted diseases; cancer; substance abuse*

 If you meet these basic qualifications, we invite you to complete our brief online eligibility questionnaire or call 513-924-5550 to speak with our Donor Egg Coordinator.

 The Screening Process

 When a potential donor has been identified, she is first asked to complete a detailed questionnaire which gives us general information about her personal and family health history.
 The questionnaire gives us information regarding all members of the donor's family from her grandparents' generation to that of her children, if applicable.

 When the completed questionnaire is received, an RN and a physician review it.